-How would they fare if each planet was populated solely by people who think and feel exactly the same you (or they) do?
+How would they fare if each planet was populated solely by people who think and feel exactly the same as you (or they) do?

 I imagine Planet Conservative would establish an authoritarian government.
 The religious-right would demand a link between the state and the church and all other religions would be banned.
-Next, they would vote on a constitution based on 400-year-parchment and authorise a standing army that would, well.., stand, apart from the regular Friday night internecine special forces punch-up.
+Next, they would vote on a constitution based on a 400-year-parchment and authorise a standing army that would, well.., stand, apart from the regular Friday night internecine special forces punch-ups.

-Conservative ‘scientists’ will spend most of their time proving that God created the planet and only about two weeks before the spaceship arrived, so they won’t have much energy left for any of that enlightenment nonsense.
+Conservative ‘scientists’ will spend most of their time proving that God created the planet about two weeks before the spaceship arrived, so they won’t have much energy left for any of that enlightenment nonsense.
 As a result, all kinds of technology will stagnate and the word ‘philosopher’ will pass into disuse.

 Finally knuckling down to the job of surviving, private ownership of the means of production would be outlawed and replaced by collectivism.
 All those employed in each industry would have an equal say in production plans and, as a result, not much would get done.
-Especially as the compulsory trade unions more concerned with pay and conditions, which would be extremely generous, of course.
+Especially as the compulsory trade unions would be more concerned with pay and conditions, which would be extremely generous, of course.
 (A three-day working weeks, forty weeks holiday a year and indefinite maternity, paternity and because-I-can’t-be-arsed leave)